End-to-end switchless architecture for fault-tolerant photonic quantum computing: Discussion

 Multiple improvements, optimizations, and validations of the presented architecture remain to be explored.
 Higher probability methods for cat state generation via optimizing the squeezing and photon number resolution are possible.
 Adaptive breeding, used in both sensor state and magic state generation protocols, can be optimized with advanced adaptation algorithms.
 In the case of magic states, targeting a higher success probability while simultaneously reducing the quality of GKP states needed for magic generation looks possible with further development of the CV-QEC process with non-Gaussian states.
 The squeezing requirements of the architecture could also be lowered by moving to cluster states with a lower valency \cite{paesani2023high} and employing more sophisticated GKP decoders, such as the ones taking into account correlations introduced by linear optics \cite{walshe2024linear}.
-While the effect of detection losses in PhANTM has been investigated~\cite{Eaton2022Phantm}, estimating the loss and noise thresholds to target for hardware development would require more accurate and comprehensive error models, including the effects of Gaussian noise on effective squeezing and optical loss on Wigner negativity at each step of our architecture.